 Children at Risk of Deadly Diseases in Mozambique's Volatile Cabo Delgado Province

-Demonstrations come on heels of Supreme Court rejection Friday night of Texas lawsuit to invalidate presidential election results in four battleground
+Demonstrations come on heels of Supreme Court rejection Friday night of Texas lawsuit to invalidate

 Michelle Bachelet warns conflict could spill across borders, destabilize parts of East Africa

-Ivory Coast electoral commission president declares President Alassane Ouattara winner of Saturday's election
+Ivory Coast electoral commission president declares President Alassane Ouattara winner of Saturday's

 German chancellor says nation facing 'exponential growth' in cases